Limatationz/jupyter-edx-grader-xblock/README.md

 # Graded Jupyter Notebook Integration - Kotlin Edition

 The XBlock has been modified so that Jupyter notebooks can be rated in the Kotlin programming language.
+It is tested with a Bitnami version of OpenEdx (koa.1).

+## General Tipps

 Make sure that the directory `xblock_jupyter_graded` is in your python path.
 Otherwise it could cause an error in `nbgrader_utils.py` and `xblock_jupyter_graded.py`.
 Workaround: add this lines to the top of the files:

 `import sys
 sys.path.insert(1, 'TO_YOUR_PYTHON/python3.8/site-packages/xblock_jupyter_graded')`

+## How to prepare the instructor notebook

+Solution cells are marked with `// BEGIN SOLUTION` and `// END SOLUTION` at the end.
+If you want to use autograding, the error that is being searched for is `AssertionError`.
+If this is thrown, no points were given.

+## XBlock Appeareance

+The studentview was translated to German.
+So if you have an english target group, you have to change the language of the view back to english in `xblock_jupyter_graded.py`.

 Original Documentation by IBL Education: